vishal-subbu/vishal-subbu.github.io/projects.md

 ### 2. Calculation of Interfacial energies for θ′ precipitates in Al-Cu matrix

 We presented a study to model the interface energies of precipitates growing in a mtrix.
-We implemented DFT techniques to calculate the bulk energies of Al-Cu matrix, θ′ precipitates , inerface energicies of the matrix and θ′ precipitates and the energy due to the coherency strain associated with the interface.
+We implemented DFT techniques to calculate the bulk energies of Al-Cu matrix, θ′ precipitates , interface energicies of the matrix and θ′ precipitates and the energy due to the coherency strain associated with the interface.
 We tried to calculate all the parameters that are required by models like phase field methods to understand the microstructure evolution thus enabling a multiscale approach to solve engineering problems.

 ### 3. Flow in a channel with an obstacle

-We tried to model the flow of a liquid in a channel with an obstacle in it.
-We developed codes in C++ to solve the Navier-Strokes equation in 2-D with appropriate boundary conditions.
+We developed codes to model the flow of a liquid in a channel with a solid obstacle in it.
-We implemented SIMPLE algorithm which was solved using TDMA in 2D.
+We wrote codes in C++ to solve the Navier-Strokes equation in 2-D with appropriate boundary conditions.
+We implemented SIMPLE algorithm which was solved using Gauss-Sieldel.